jeromeetienne/webaudiox/README.md

 Such as the ability for the user to mute the sound.
 Its is usefull when the user is at the office or any place where it isn't polite to have a loud computer :)
-Another thing, if the the browser tab is hidden, the sound is mute using [PageVisibility API](http://www.w3.org/TR/page-visibility/). and obviously ability to tune the volume globally for all sounds.
+Another thing, there is a *muteIfHidden* feature. so if the browser tab is hidden, the sound is mute using
+[PageVisibility API](http://www.w3.org/TR/page-visibility/).
+and obviously ability to tune the volume globally for all sounds.